WebOfTrustInfo/rwot11-the-hague/advance-readings/README.md

 ### [AI & Metaverse - How to trust our digital twin?](./ai-and-metaverse.md)
    * by [Zaïda Rivai](mailto:zaida.rivai@danubetech.com), Danube Tech Gmbh, Vienna
-   * A proposal of the critical ethical issues in the emerging technologies AI & metaverse.
+   * A proposal of critical ethical issues in the emerging technology AI & metaverse.
 What are the most important (ethical) issues regarding trust, AI and metaverse?
 How could we solve them?
 How could we fight bias fed in AI algorithms used for the metaverse or how to solve the intellectual property problem in the metaverse?
    * #ai #metaverse #trust #ethics

 ### ... more ...